csucdsi/2019-06-19-chicostate/index.md

   {% elsif page.carpentry == "lc" %}
   Library Carpentry
   {% endif %}
+  workshop,
-  workshop, you will need access to the software described below.
+  you will need access to the software described below.
-  In addition, you will need an up-to-date web browser and have the ability to connect to campus internet.
+  In addition, you will need an up-to-date web browser.
 </p>
 <p>
   We maintain a list of common issues that occur during installation as a reference for instructors